yizhongw/Tk-Instruct/README.md

 ## Requirements

-Our experiments are conducted on the following environment:
+Our main experiments and analysis are conducted on the following environment:

 - CUDA (11.3)
 - cuDNN (8.2.0.53)